maasal/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

-We calculate the mean and the meadian of steps taken
+We calculate the mean and the median of steps taken

 ```r